BlockchainLabsNZ/bankorus_contracts_audit/audit/pre-audit.md

 ## Questions

 - **RBAC and roles**

-	Why do you need all of that roles, de(in)creaseable approvals and so on.
-Any reasons for that?
+	Why do you need all of that roles?
+A mapping(address => bool) would be cheaper for gas consumption and easier for understanding.
+Any reasons for using all set of that?

+- **onlyOwner modifier**
 	Why not to use standard approach with `onlyOwner` modifier and multisig account as an Owner?

+- **de(in)creaseApproval**
+	Why there are de(in)creaseable approvals functions? approve() function can do it perfectly.

 <br>